arangodb/arangodb/3rdParty/README_maintainers.md

 This contains the iresearch library and its sub-components, ICU is used from V8.

-## iresearch.build

-This contains statically generated files for the IResearch folder, and replaces them.

 ## jemalloc

 Only used on Linux/Mac, still uses autofoo.